behnammohammadkhani/trade-smart-contracts/docs/contracts/authorization/ethpricefeed.md

 This contract returns always 10^18 as ETH/ETH price.

-It is ment to be used on EurPriceFeed contract as the `assetEthFeed` for the xWETH token.
+It is ment to be used on EurPriceFeed contract as the `assetEthFeed` for the xETH token.

 ## Functions: